Classification of Textile Fibers: Natural vs. Synthetic and Their Properties

 Man-made fiber:

-Man-made fiber is an artificial fiber, which is made by a polymerization process in the factory.
-But some man-made fibers are made from natural fibers which are called regenerated man-made fiber.
+Man-made fiber is an artificial fiber that is made by a polymerization process in the factory.
+But some man-made fibers are made from natural fibers, which are called regenerated man-made fibers.
 Man-made fibers are classified in two ways.
-There are as follows
+They are as follows

 Leave a Reply